Eastern State Hospital (Washington): Chemotherapy phase

 The third reworking of hospital treatment policies began in the mid-1950s, ushered in by the new availability of psychotropic drugs.
-While some saw the new use of pills to treat mental illness as little more than "chemical strait jackets," they allowed a large number of patients to be released and being their reintegration into the community.
+While some saw the new use of pills to treat mental illness as little more than "chemical strait jackets," they allowed a large number of patients to be released and begin their reintegration into the community.
 As the hospital’s 12th superintendent Dr. G. Lee Sandritter stated, "as long as we hang on to a patient, he won’t get well."
 Thus, the new policy was for patients to be kept in the hospital only as long as medically necessary before being released and reintegrated.
 Sandritter was fired in his 2nd year amidst much controversy.
 The Spokesman Review had run a number of articles alleging misconduct at the hospital under his supervision, including runaways and sexual misconduct between staff and patients.
 It is unclear how much of these allegations were based in fact, and how many were generated by the hysteria over Sandritter’s loosening of hospital policies confining patients; the primary sources of the accusations were "disgruntled employees," according to official hospital literature.

 These liberalizing policies were continued by Sandritter’s successor, Dr. Harris Bunnell.
 A volunteer program was started to help integrate the hospital with the public, and in 1965 over 2400 visitors came to the hospital, helping to lessen the "asylum" stigma that had plagued it for so long.
 The patient population was also falling dramatically; by 1970, the hospital was at a quarter of its peak 1950s numbers at around 500 patients, a number not seen by the hospital since 1907.
 Treatment responsibilities for released patients were delegated to Community Mental Health centers, which were established locally under guidelines established by federal legislation.